roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 - *TASK: Update Electronics Workshop Activities*
 - *TASK: Purchase components for electronics workshop*
-- *TASK: Confirm with ECS Labs that we can use any required components.*
+- *TASK: Confirm with ECS Labs that we can use any required components*
-- *TASK: Print Electronics Workshop Handouts.*
+- *TASK: Print Electronics Workshop Handouts*
 - *TASK: Pack components for electronics workshop*

 ### Wednesday